 - It will last for several weeks when store in an airtight container.
 Make ahead for the holidays!

-Making granola always makes me feel like I’ve accomplished something.
-I’ve made breakfast ( and a wholesome one at that) for several days!
-And yet, it’s so easy.
+Making granola always makes me feel like I've accomplished something.
+I've made a wholesome breakfast for several days!
+And yet, it's so easy.
 This recipe takes only thirty minutes in the oven to achieve toasted crunchy bliss.

-I’m thinking that a parfait made with this Gingerbread Spiced Granola layered with some Greek yogurt and crisp fresh pears might be perfect for Christmas morning.
-Easy.
-Delicious.
-Nutritious.
+And wouldn't a parfait made with this Gingerbread Spiced Granola layered with yogurt and crisp fresh pears be perfect for Christmas morning?